scuzzydude/asimov/asimov.md

   Asimov Price Target                   \$2,520.00
   -------------------------------------------------------------------------------

-As a psychohistorian I'll note another fact about the Earth's economy.
+As a psychohistorian I'll note another fact about Earth's economy.
 There's about \$80 Trillion in national debt across nations, and the engineer who came up with this genius-based system has reserved 10% of the genius value for National Stakes.
 Could humanity eliminate this debt -- a legacy of inefficient government habits from when they were all trying to kill each other -- and start over with efficient governments and a proper value system for the fundamentals of innovation, sustenance, health and property?

 I put all the figures into my psychohistory calculator[^79] and see that 10% of asimov's value in ten years would be equivalent to \$260 trillion, enough to pay off those national debts four times over -- if they can all agree to stop debt spending, which will be much easier once they stop trying to kill each other.